 Pop your shape out of the cookie cutter.
 Use the tip of a knife to nudge the bread out if it seems stuck.

-At this point, you could sprinkle your sprinkles (how else would you say that without using the same word twice?) all over your buttered shape, but I found it easiest to just flip my shape (butter side down) into a plate of sprinkles.
+At this point, you could sprinkle the sprinkles all over your buttered shape, but I found it easiest to just flip my shape (butter side down) into a plate of sprinkles.

 40 hands-on, learning activities for kids ages 3-8.
 Recipes, experiments, art projects, printables and play ideas with links to 80 activities not featured in the book.
 Regularly $9.99, on sale for $7.99 until Nov.
 9/14.